Smoking and Fertility

 Nutrients to Consider as a Smoker

 Smokin cigarettes is associated with low zinc levels.
 Research indicates that smokers have less zinc in their ejaculate than non-smokers.
-Zinc is a critical nutrient for sperm development, and taking zinc along with other supplements can increase your sperm count, motility, morphology, and overall male fertility.
+Zinc is a critical nutrient for sperm development, and taking zinc along with other supplements can help increase your sperm count, motility, morphology, and overall male fertility.
 In one study, researchers found that men who smoke but still have normal levels of zinc are less likely to experience fertility issues .
 Zinc may help to reduce the damage caused by cigarette toxins on sperm.

 Smoking can cause deficiencies in several other nutrients than zinc, like vitamins A, E, C and cause significant oxidative stress from harmful free radicals.